 Airport Car Rental

-Global hire car companies such as Avis, Budget and Hertz have service desks in the international Terminal 1 Arrivals hall.
-Sixt and local car suppliers also offer rentals for arriving passengers at Don Mueang.
+Global hire car companies such as Avis, Budget and Hertz have service desks in the International Terminal 1 Arrivals hall.
+In addition, Sixt and local car hire suppliers offer rental services for arriving passengers at Don Mueang.

 Don Mueang has four different parking facilities.
 There is a basement car park at Terminal 1 and a multi-story one adjacent to Terminal 2.
 Another multi-level facility is close to the former domestic passenger building.

 #222 Vibhavadi Rangsit Road, Bangkok 10210 | Call Centre: 1722 | Terminal 1 – Tel: +66 2 535 2111, +66 2 535 1277 | Terminal 2 – Tel: +66 2 535 1192, +66 2 535 1254 | Map